okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **ListGrantsForUserAndClient**
 > List&lt;OAuth2ScopeConsentGrant&gt; ListGrantsForUserAndClient (string userId, string clientId, string expand = null, string after = null, int? limit = null)

-List Grants for User and Client
+List all Grants for a Client

 Lists all grants for a specified user and client